 Which Apple TVs will be able to run tvOS 13?

-All app-capable Apple TVs should be able to run tvOS 13, that's fourth-gen and 4K and any new Apple TV that might launch.
+All app-capable Apple TVs should be able to run tvOS 13, that's fourth-gen and 4K and any new Apple TV that might launch between now and Autumn 2019.

 The third-gen and earlier Apple TV cannot install apps and is not able to run tvOS at all - they run a simpler platform called Apple TV Software.